Kvazitec/KTV-Telegram-Media-Uploader/README.md

         The specified paths exist and are readable

 Launch the bot:

-Run in bash terminal:
+  Run in cmd:

     python bot.py